-

 - the performance of a task of public interest or related to the exercise of public authority; or

-- the fulfillment of the legitimate interests pursued by the data controller or by the recipient, when not outweighed by the interests or fundamental rights and freedoms of the data subject.
+- the fulfilment of the legitimate interests pursued by the data controller or by the recipient, when not outweighed by the interests or fundamental rights and freedoms of the data subject.

 -